 Taking a Selfie Can Become Addictive

-Mental health professionals say that taking selfies can become an obsession especially for people who suffer from body image disorders.
+Mental health professionals state that taking selfies can become an obsession especially for people who suffer from body image disorders.
 Some might also go to the extreme of trying to tweak their looks by downloading mobile applications for getting the perfect selfie result.
 Taking many celebrity selfies as a role model, many use some filters to fine-tune their skin or shoot a lot of selfies to finally get the perfect one.
 But when people are still not happy about the way they look, they might eventually seek plastic surgery.

 Taking a Selfie Can Turn Deadly